-All MA students are required to take a written Comprehensive Examination in the form of a Thesis Prospectus or Project/Non-Thesis Prospectus.
+In place of a Comprehensive Exam, which is not required by our program, all MA students are required to submit a written Project/Non-Thesis (Project) Prospectus or a Thesis Prospectus.
 This must be completed in the third semester of the student's program of study, typically in the fall semester of the student's second year and must be approved by majority vote of the Supervisory Committee.
 The Chairperson can provide a tie breaking decision.
-Students are required to submit a Prospectus/Comprehensive Examination Form (see Appendices) to the Academic Advisor after securing the appropriate signatures.
-All exams may be done virtually via Zoom upon approval by the Supervisory Committee.
+Students are required to gather signatures and submit an MA Research Prospectus Form (see Appendices) to the Academic Advisor after securing the appropriate signatures.
+Approval signatures can be collected digitally or in person depending on the committee member's preference.